 Preventing development of low blood potassium or helping to restore normal blood potassium in patients with high blood pressure or heart failure.
 It is usually used with other medicines.
 It may also be used for other conditions as determined by your doctor.
-Apo-Amilzide is a potassium-sparing diuretic.
-It works by making the kidneys eliminate sodium and water from the body while retaining potassium.

 Important safety information: